-Now that your physical HoneyBook VISA Debit Card is on its way, you’re preparing yourself for tax time, and you have a good grasp of how your HoneyBook account has changed, you’ll want to start using these features to get the absolute most out of your HoneyBook Balance account.
+Now that your physical HoneyBook Balance Visa® debit card is on its way, prepare yourself for tax time and understand how your HoneyBook account has changed.
+You’ll want to start using these features to get the absolute most out of your HoneyBook Balance Checking Account.

 Check out your income and expense projections